ChenZhongPu/data-structure-swufe/book/src/list/exercise.md

 3. Try to implement the selection sort algorithm based on the pseudo code using Java or Python.

 ---
-4. Please analysis the time complexity of the selection sort algorithm.
+4. Please analyze the time complexity of the selection sort algorithm.

+---
+5. Try to write the pseudo code of inserting an item at index `i` on a linked list as [set​(int index, E element)](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/List.html#set(int,E)).

+---
+6. Try to write the pseudo code of clearing a linked list.

+---
+7. Please design an algorithm to convert a linked list to link in Python.